A linear model of separation for western boundary currents with bathymetry and stratification

-The purpose of this section is to present the approximate resolution method for the Boussinesq system given in the introduction, which is recalled here for convenience:
+The purpose of this section is to present the approximate resolution method for the Boussinesq system given in the introduction, which is recalled here with $\delta^2 = \varepsilon$ for convenience:

-More precisely, we will present the articulation and the dependency between the terms of different orders and of different natures, and how to compute them properly.
-First, we will derive the QG equation and explain how to compute $u_{\mathrm{i}}^0$.
-Then we will present how to compute the corrective term that comes with a geostrophic term, that is $u^1$ in terms of $u^0$.
+More precisely, we will present the articulation between the terms of different orders and of different natures.
+First, we will derive the QG equation and explain how to compute $u^0$.
+Then we will present how to compute the corrective term $u^1$.
 Finally we will show what are the role and the structure of the Ekman-type boundary layer term.